garylirocks/quickrefs/azure-active-directory.markdown

 ### Best practices

 - **Designate an application owner to manage guest users**.
 Application owners are in the best position to decide who should be given access to a particular application.
+Typical setup:
+  - Enable self-service group management
+  - Create a group and make the user an owner
+  - Configure the app for self-service and assign the group to the app
 - Use **conditional access** policies to grant or deny access
 - Enable MFA, this happens **in your tenant**
 - **Integrate with identity providers**, you can setup federation